MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-cloud-stream-support.md

 #### Service Bus message headers

-See the [Service Bus message headers](#service-bus-message-headers) for the basic message headers supported.
+For the basic message headers supported, see the [Service Bus message headers](spring-integration-support.md#service-bus-message-headers) section of [Spring Cloud Azure support for Spring Integration](spring-integration-support.md).

 > [!NOTE]
 > When setting the partiton key, the priority of message header is higher than Spring Cloud Stream property.
 So `spring.cloud.stream.bindings.<binding-name>.producer.partition-key-expression` will take effect only when none of the headers of `ServiceBusMessageHeaders#SESSION_ID`, `ServiceBusMessageHeaders#PARTITION_KEY`, `AzureHeaders#PARTITION_KEY` is configured.